relab-services/string-transform/README.md

-# String Transform Github Action
+# String Transform GitHub Action

 The function takes a string and applies one or more transformations to it.

 Available transformations: